Top tips to get more eyeballs on your business website

 It’s what I call relentlessly helpful marketing, and I’ve put regular blogging at the heart of that process.

-How long did that all take?
+How long does is all take?
 Check out How long does it take to write a blog post?

 — John Espirian (@espirian) January 8, 2018